NOTE: This section is still under construction.. please contact me if you have any questions!

 On alternating sides, the upper is slowly pulled tightly over the last.
 Each pull is secured by driving a nail through the upper, stiffener, lining, and insole, and into the last.
 Care must be taken to ensure that everything is properly lined up, and that lasting is proceeding quickly enough to make all the necessary pulls before the glue sets.

 Brass nails are used to hold the shoe together in the nailed construction method.
 Borrowing on a technology used in boat building, "clinch" nails are driven through the layers of the shoe and against an iron anvil, whereby they are deformed, or clinched.
 The clinching prevents the nails from pulling back through and creates an incredibly strong connection between the upper and midsole, yet they can be removed in order to replace the sole when needed.
-Modern advancements in glue and machinery have seen brass nailed construction largely relegated to museums and old photographs, we think it's still a worthwhile tradition to keep alive.
+Modern advancements in glue and machinery have seen brass nailed construction largely relegated to museums and old photographs, I think it's still a worthwhile tradition to keep alive.
 There's simply not a stronger construction out there.